 Steep climbs will usually require the LOW gear range.
 If the surface is loose or slippery, use sufficient speed in the highest practical gear to take advantage of the vehicle's momentum.
-However, too high a speed over a bumpy surface may result in a wheel lifting, causing the vehicle to lose traction.
+However, too high a speed over a bumpy surface may result in a wheel lifting, causing vehicles not fitted with Traction control to lose traction.
 In this case try a slower approach.
 Traction can also be improved by easing off the accelerator just before loss of forward motion.